Blog Post

 The following chart should look familiar to most therapists (as it’s likely their favorite cheat sheet for filling out visit charges for Medicare patients).

 In this chart, the numeric range in the left column represents the total timed minutes therapists spend treating patients, and the sum on the right represents the maximum number of units they can bill according to that time total.
-This pretty well sums up how to apply the 8-Minute Rule to your treatment—but, underbilling can still occur when therapists aren’t utilizing mixed remainders (a.k.a. leftover minutes) as they should.
+This pretty well sums up how to apply the 8-Minute Rule to your treatment—but underbilling can still occur when therapists aren’t utilizing mixed remainders (a.k.a. leftover minutes) as they should.

 For those new to this concept, Medicare allows therapists to compile and bill for any leftover minutes that went:

-• beyond the above referenced thresholds, but
+• beyond the above-referenced thresholds, but

 • were less than eight minutes.

 For example, if you have an additional five minutes of therapeutic exercise (97110) and an additional three minutes of neuromuscular re-education (97112), these eight leftover minutes can be combined into one unit and applied to the service with the largest time total (in this case 97110 would get two units).
-Remember though, the total time still needs to meet the threshold requirements for total units (eight).
+Remember that total time still needs to meet the threshold requirements for total units (eight).

 Now let’s tackle the rule of eights.